Eric McDavid: Release

 On January 8, 2015, McDavid was released from prison after the FBI admitted it had withheld approximately 2,500 pages of documents potentially useful for his defense, which included love letters exchanged between "Anna" and McDavid and proof that she had been exempted from a requested FBI polygraph test by her handler, Special Agent Ricardo Torres.
 The release was made in exchange for his guilty plea to a lesser charge of general conspiracy.

+Pop culture references

+In 2008, Laura Jane Grace released the song ‘Anna was a Stool Pigeon’, about Eric, Lauren and Zach (‘Eric, Ren and Jensen’), on her first solo album, Heart Burns.